singleplatform-eng/docker-fpm/README.md

 - [Docker](https://www.docker.com/products/overview#/install_the_platform)

 ## Run
+Pull an image for your preferred OS

+    docker pull colinhoglund/fpm:ubuntu-trusty

 By default, running these containers executes a specified build script based on the following environment variables.

 - `BUILD_PACKAGE`: the package to build